KuyaBasti/Anniversary/README.md

 - Add new categories in `PhotoGrid.tsx`
 - Customize colors and styling in the component files

-Built with ❤️ for our special anniversary!
+Built with ❤️ for my beautiful Princess!